Chloroxylenol/ benzocaine/ hydrocortisone drops

-Chloroxylenol/benzocaine/hydrocortisone drops is used for:
+Chloroxylenol/ benzocaine/ hydrocortisone drops are used for:

 Treating certain infections of the outer ear canal that occur with inflammation.
 It is also used to control itching of the ear canal.

-Do NOT use chloroxylenol/benzocaine/hydrocortisone drops if:
+Do NOT use chloroxylenol/ benzocaine/ hydrocortisone drops if:

 - you are allergic to any ingredient in chloroxylenol/benzocaine/hydrocortisone drops